astik/experiment-zipkin/README.md

 ### Java-resttemplate

-This demo illustrates nested HTTP calls in java using RestTemplate.
+This demo illustrates nested HTTP calls in Java using RestTemplate.
 Once the main endpoint is called, it will call another service.
-All calls to any endpoint are traced into zipking.
+All calls to any endpoint are traced into Zipkin.

 ```shell
 docker-compose -f _docker-compose/java-resttemplate.yml up